hernantz/blog/content/inline-form-validation-with-django-and-htmx.md

 entire form, wait for the server to validate and then scroll to see what errors where found.

+**Server side validation is required** for security, but **client side validation is desirable** for it has better UX.
+Can't we have both?

 ## Partial and progressive server side form validation